Skip to main content

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description clearly states the action (restore) and resource (backup on remote server).
-It distinguishes from sibling tools like ssh_backup_create and ssh_backup_list.
+The description clearly states the tool restores from a backup on a remote server.
+It uses the verb 'Restore' and identifies the resource (backup on remote server).
+This distinguishes it from siblings like ssh_backup_create (create backup) and ssh_backup_list (list backups).

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.